• Skip to primary navigation

 The Formula applied here is as below: =IF(Table2[[#This Row],[Invoice Date]]=””, “”, Table2[[#This Row],[Invoice Date]]+Table2[[#This Row],[Payment Terms]]).

-Amount Outstanding: This column shows the balance amount after deducting payments received from the total amount of invoice.
+Amount Outstanding: The remaining balance after deducting payments received from the total invoice amount.

 The formula here is =Table2[[#This Row],[Invoice Amount]]-Table2[[#This Row],[Amount Received]]